basilfarra/Assignment-06/README.md

-# Homework 06 - Recycler View
+# Assignment 06 - Recycler View
 1- Using Android studio, design the following UI using the following components:
 - Recycler View
 - Card View